5 Common Mistakes Tourism Professionals Make and How to Avoid Them

 These small errors can quickly escalate into operational problems once the trip begins.

-Successful tourism professionals prioritize clear, structured communication with all partners and suppliers.
+Successful tourism professionals prioritise clear, structured communication with all partners and suppliers.
 This includes:

 • Detailed service confirmations